-- Discussing the significance of the title and events. - Drawing on what they already know or on background information and vocabulary provided by the teacher. - Answering and asking questions.
+- discussing the significance of the title and events - drawing on what they already know or on background information and vocabulary provided by the teacher - checking that the text makes sense to them as they read and correcting inaccurate reading - predicting what might happen on the basis of what has been read so far.

 Participate in discussions about books, taking turns and listening to what others say.
+Explain clearly their understanding of what is read to them.